eXascaleInfolab/orbits/README.md

 ### Algorithms customization

-To enable an additional algorithm: open the file `TestingFramework/config.cfg` and add the name of the algorithm to the line `EnabledAlgorithms =`
+To enable an additional algorithm
+- open the file `TestingFramework/config.cfg`
+- add the name of the algorithm to the line `EnabledAlgorithms =`

 ### Datasets customization